 This section describes which key sectors and activities comprise the informal economy using the most recent national and provincial data that can measure them.
-By doing so, it is not only hoped to understand the size and scope of the informal economy, but also to understand its composition, which activities are part of the informal economy, and hence evaluate the implications of the informal economy in a better fashion (Ali Choudhary et al., 2015).
+By doing so, it is not only hoped to understand the size and scope of the informal economy, but also to understand its composition, which activities are part of the informal economy in a better fashion (Ali Choudhary et al., 2015).
 Using the Labour Force Survey (LFS) data on enterprises, the analysis describes the key sectors that comprise the informal economy and the activities undertaken within them.